hetec/CleanUpScripts/README_fileBasedCleanUp.txt

 The script also handles some problems with special characters in file paths and duplicated files while copying.
 The results and errors are logged.

+It is necessary to run the script PwCreator before using the main script.
+The user must hava a valid mail account.
+This creates a password file which is used by the script to automatically send mails.
+This has to be repeated if the user changes or the account gets invalid!

 Steps to run the script in the console
 -------------------------------------------------
 1) Open PowerShell as administrator